goodlyrottenapple/calculus-toolbox/README.md

 ./run.sh
 ```

-This script will download and compile all the dependencies and launch a sandboxed environment shell for buiding cutom calculi toolboxes.
+This script will download and compile all the dependencies and launch a sandboxed environment shell for building custom calculi toolboxes.

 --------